zluuba/games-of-terminal/README.md

  ![got-intro](https://github.com/zluuba/games-of-terminal/assets/87614163/58c985bd-38f8-4d6c-a4a0-73e1713df497)
 *GIF with Games Of Terminal interaction demo (sped-up)*

 ## Requirements

-Make sure you have the following installed:

-- [Python](https://www.python.org/), version 3.11 or higher.
+This package has no dependencies, it was intentionally designed this way.
+So, you only need to have [Python](https://www.python.org/) installed (version 3.11 or higher).
 You can download it [here](https://www.python.org/downloads/).
-- [Poetry](https://python-poetry.org/), version 1.2.0 or higher.
-Install it by following the instructions [here](https://python-poetry.org/docs/#installation).

 ## Installation